 To learn about more about how to register for the National Science Bee, please see www.nationalsciencebee.com

 All Academic Bee rounds are played with a lockout buzzer system, and feature pyramidal-style questions that progress from more obscure to more familiar information.
 Students ring in when they believe they know the answer; if they are correct, they get a point, if not, the other students have a chance to answer.
 The top scoring students from the combined preliminary rounds then advance to the final round to determine the champion.
-Note that all students in 6th grade and younger are welcome to compete in the Elementary School Division (even if they are already actually in middle school); all 7th and 8th graders compete in the Middle School Division.

 Further information on the rules and a sample packet of questions can be found here.